geekan/MetaGPT/.devcontainer/README.md

 This project includes a [dev container](https://containers.dev/), which lets you use a container as a full-featured dev environment.

-You can use the dev container configuration in this folder to build and run the app without needing to install any of its tools locally!
+You can use the dev container configuration in this folder to build and start running MetaGPT locally!
+For more, refer to the main README under the home directory.
 You can use it in [GitHub Codespaces](https://github.com/features/codespaces) or the [VS Code Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 ## GitHub Codespaces
 <a href="https://codespaces.new/geekan/MetaGPT"><img src="https://github.com/codespaces/badge.svg" alt="Open in GitHub Codespaces"></a>